-Regulations 2015.
-The Regulations are based on the 'polluter pays principle' so those responsible prevent and remedy environmental damage, rather than the taxpayer paying and are only applicable to commercial concerns.
+The Environmental Damage (Prevention and Remediation) Regulations came into force in England on 1 March 2009.
+They are based on the 'polluter pays principle' so those responsible prevent and remedy environmental damage, rather than the taxpayer paying.
+They are only applicable to commercial concerns.